weilliptic-public/wadk/mcps/rust/aurora/README.md

 ## Core Tools
 1. Database Query Execution (`run_query`)
-- Purpose: Execute SELECT queries and retrieve data from database
-- Returns: Query results as a vector of strings

 2. Database Statement Execution (`execute`)
-- Purpose: Execute INSERT, UPDATE, DELETE, and DDL statements
-- Returns: Number of rows affected by the operation

 ## Testing
 In our testing, we populate Aurora with the [`chinook` database](./aurora_schema_hash.txt).